Challenge everything that's done, and how it's been done

 Join our team

-As part of a major expansion of its innovative and patient-centered programs in genomics and precision health, Geisinger has launched a new national initiative, based in the Washington, DC area.
-Geisinger National Precision Health is accelerating implementation in genomics and data science and will develop novel partnerships to broaden Geisinger’s impact in precision health at the national level.
+As part of a major expansion of its innovative and patient-centered programs in genomics and precision health, Geisinger has launched Geisinger National Precision Health, a new national initiative based in the Washington, DC area.
+Geisinger National is accelerating implementation in genomics and data science and will develop novel partnerships to broaden Geisinger’s impact in precision health at the national level.

-- Work dynamically with team members at Geisinger National in both research and clinical healthcare space, understanding the unique demands of each.
+- Work dynamically with team members in Geisinger Research and Geisinger National in both research and clinical healthcare space, understanding the unique demands of each.

 - Manage the Geisinger National analytical NGS research pipeline from raw sequencing data to genotypes, as well as iterative enhancements to each piece of the sequence analysis workflow (i.e. read alignment, variant calling and annotation, interpretation).

-- Work with colleagues to design custom computational and statistical analysis strategies for their research questions, using available resource packages and custom scripting.
+- Work with colleagues to design custom computational and statistical analysis strategies for their research questions, using both open source software and custom scripting.

 - Help create and manage a very large and scalable database for storage and access to industry-standard NGS analysis data outputs.
-Work with members of Geisinger’s phenomics core to integrate genomics datatypes with Electronic Health Record data.
+Work with members of Geisinger’s phenomics core to integrate genomics datatypes with electronic health data.

 - Leverage awareness of recent literature and tech developments in bioinformatics and genomics and implement new technological advancements as necessary.